redshift-tools/redshift-csv-loader/README.md

 # CSV File Loader for Amazon Redshift DB.
-Simple CSV file to Amazon-Redshift table loader.
+CSV file to Amazon-Redshift table loader.
 - Input file has to be located on your Windows desktop (not S3).
 - Execute loader from Windows CLI (cmd/command line)